Trump Continues His On And Off Romance With Celebrities

 Donald Trump’s romance with celebrities continues to grow as the president focuses on how he’s portrayed in the media rather than other issues.
-The president spends his time giving his opinion on Twitter about different celebrities that he either finds irrelevant or over rated.
+The president spends his time giving his opinion on Twitter about different celebrities that he either finds irrelevant or overrated.
 Celebrities have exercised their right to express their opinions as well.
 They have either made fun of him in sketches or called him out during shows or as Snoop Dogg recently did in a music video.

-The president has been accused of being either obsessed or in love with certain celebrities and he didn’t take their comments lightly as he would always clap back to whatever it was that would be said to him.
+The president has been accused of being either obsessed or in love with certain celebrities, and he didn’t take their comments lightly as he would always clap back to whatever it was that would be said to him.

 Can you imagine what the outcry would be if @SnoopDogg, failing career and all, had aimed and fired the gun at President Obama?
 Jail time!